 1. Ethics: Submission of a manuscript to another professional journal while it is under review by SPQ is regarded by the ASA as unethical.
 Significant findings or contributions that have already appeared (or will appear) elsewhere must be clearly identified.
 All persons who publish in ASA journals are required to abide by ASA guidelines and ethics codes regarding plagiarism and other ethical issues.

 2. Submitting Your Manuscript:

 a.
 SPQ uses an online submission process for all peer review.
 Authors can submit and upload their manuscript at http://mc.manuscriptcentral.com/spq.
-If an author experiences any difficulty in the online submission process, please contact the editorial office for advice at email@example.com.
-Further directions regarding the online submission procedure for Manuscript Central (Scholar One/SageTrack) is below.
+If an author experiences any difficulty in the online submission process, please contact the editorial office for advice at firstname.lastname@example.org.
+Further directions regarding the online submission procedure for Manuscript Central (Scholar One/SageTrack) are below.

 b.
 The manuscript submission must contain a separate file in .doc, .docx, or .rtf format for the title page and acknowledgments.
 The remainder of the manuscript should be in one file of the above listed formats containing: title, abstract, running text, references, acknowledgments, and all tables, figures, and appendices.